Zerumi/csa3-140324-asm-stack/README.md

 <comment> ::= " "* ";" " "* <letter_or_number_with_underscore>*
 ```

 The Program completes sequentially, one instruction after another.
-Example of a program that calculates a factorial
+Example of a program that calculates a factorial:

 ```asm
 res: